ayaz-amin/ayaz-amin.github.io/_posts/2025-7-19-Statistically-Grounded-Generative-Adversarial-Networks.md

 Key takeaways:
 - GANs can be trained using statistically meaningful divergences, not just heuristic losses.
 - The discriminator should be interpreted as a density ratio estimator, not just a classifier.
-- Approximating forward KL with Rényi divergence lets you retain a generator-side expectation.
+- Approximating forward KL with density ratio rescaling divergence lets you retain a generator-side expectation (though I wouldn't recommend it!).
-- Reverse KL — when paired with a sufficiently stochastic generator — can be stable and performant.
+- Mode seeking divergences can be stable and performant; provided it is a proper divergence.

 Importantly, by reframing GAN training through this statistical lens, not only can I reason about this class of models with clarity, but the implementation is actually a lot simpler and (at least in my experiments) more stable.
 GANs, when framed this way, feel less like unstable black-box tools and more like variational inference algorithms in disguise.